Tuesday, 3 July 2018

 All this past colour and glory was difficult to reconcile with the present modest village, with its few shops and one bar.

 We sat down with our coffee at an outdoor table across the street from the bar, and savoured the peace of the present day, as well as a crosissant left over from Gannat.

 From Ébreuil we took a steep old road, signposted as a GR, up through the forest to the top of the escarpment.

 The cobbled surface that had been so painstakingly laid in previous centuries was still mostly there, although weedy and uneven.

-When we emerged from the trees we looked down onto sunlit wheat fields, and soon joined a bitumen road which zig-zagged over the high plateau.
+When we emerged from the trees we looked ahead onto descending sunlit wheat fields, and soon joined a bitumen road that zig-zagged over the high plateau.

 Then we turned off the road, obedient to the GR, and followed a grassy old way until we came to a ford over a pebbly stream, with a footbridge beside it for people like us.

-As we began climbing again, we left the GR temporarily in favour of a shorter route past scattered houses, and were near the top of the rise when we saw an inviting swathe of green lawn under a line of chestnut trees, just the place for a rest.
+We began climbing again, leaving the GR temporarily in favour of a shorter route past scattered houses, and we were near the top of the rise when we saw an inviting swathe of green lawn under a line of chestnut trees, just the place for a rest.